stepanataccolade/docsv2/sources/ci_languages.md

   - "pypy"
 ```

-You can nstall dependencies for your project in the `ci` section.
+You can install dependencies for your project in the `ci` section.

 ```
 ci: